Zojirushi vs Aroma Rice Cooker

 Where Zojirushi wins

-- more polished programming
+- polished programming and texture control

 - better consistency on brown rice and mixed grains

-- stronger case for heavy users
+- stronger case for daily, heavy use

 Where Aroma wins

-- much lower entry price
+- much lower entry price ($65β$95 vs $180β$220)

 - easier for casual buyers to try without overthinking it